yniell/stm32-baremetal-learning/README.md

 # stm32-baremetal-learning
-Register-level bare-metal programming on STM32F103 (Blue Pill), documenting my learning process from GPIO to peripherals.
+Register-level firmware development on the STM32F103C8T6 (Blue Pill).

+## Overview

-This repository documents my progress in learning register-level firmware development on the STM32F103C8T6 (Blue Pill).
+This repository documents my journey in learning bare-metal programming on the STM32F103C8T6.

-The goal is to understand how peripherals work internally by programming them directly through memory-mapped registers — without using HAL or high-level abstraction layers.
+My goal is to deeply understand how microcontroller peripherals work internally by programming them directly through memory-mapped registers — without using HAL or high-level abstraction libraries.

+## Objectives
+1. Understand the ARM Cortex-M3 core
+2. Learn STM32 memory map
+3. Configure peripherals using registers
+4. Implement timing using SysTick
+5. Build from GPIO → interrupts → timers → communication peripherals

+## Hardware
-MCU: STM32F103C8T6
+- MCU: STM32F103C8T6 (Blue Pill)

-Approach: Direct register manipulation
+- Core: ARM Cortex-M3

+## References
-Primary reference: RM0008 Reference Manual
+- RM0008 Reference Manual
+- ARM Cortex-M3 Technical Reference Manual
+- STM32F103C8T6 Datasheet

+Note: I'm a beginner and this repository is part of my self-learning journey.
+I would really appreciate it if you could point out any mistakes you may find, and provide me suggestions and improvements.*